artsy/artsy.github.io/_posts/2019-01-18-so-you-want-to-be-an-engineer.md

 of it as a serious pursuit.

 Mostly, that was due to my experience programming in the past—I'd done a bit of coding before coming to Artsy.
-In undergrad at Grinnell College I did a bit over half of a CS degree, and I even did a summer of research at Wash U St. Louis.
+In undergrad at Grinnell College I did around half of a CS degree, and I even did a summer of research at Wash U St.
+Louis.
 At the time, I felt that programming wasn't right for me, and I dropped the major during my third year.

 It was Artsy's Engineering team that convinced me that programming was something that I both could and should do.
 Our engineers have always welcomed learners and been happy to answer questions and empower other teams to do